pat-coady/rnn/index.md

 ## Learning Rate

 Using gradient descent with momentum, a learning rate between 0.1 and 0.01 performed best (momentum = 0.8).
 With a small learning rate, the network is too slow to recover from exploding gradients.
-The below figure shows the distribution of activations in the RNN with learning rates 0.001, 0.01 and 0.1 (from left to right).
+The figure below shows the distribution of activations in the RNN with learning rates 0.001, 0.01, and 0.1 (from left-to-right).
 The left-most plot is just beginning to recover after 25 epochs.

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![Learning Rate](assets/learn_rate.png)